FlynntKnapp-python/python-self/notes/notes.md

   E   ImportError: attempted relative import with no known parent package
   ```

-* I suspect that we need to set the directory as a package, include a `__init__.py` file, and then import the module.
+* I suspect that we would need to set the directory as a package, include a `__init__.py` file, and then import the module.

 #### The Solution